Electronic Discovery in Divorce

 TJC ● ESQ is a family law firm in Rhode Island with significant experience in electronic discovery and computer forensics.
-Attorney Tim Conlon frequently lectures on this topic to legal associations, trial lawyers and judges in Rhode Island and elsewhere in the country.
+Attorney Tim Conlon frequently lectures on this topic to legal associations, trial lawyers and judges throughout the country.

 Our Providence law firm consults with other attorneys facing electronic discovery issues in divorce.
-If you are facing divorce and searching for a lawyer experienced in these issues, contact us by calling 401-441-5858 or toll free at 866-415-6041.
+If you are facing divorce and searching for a lawyer experienced in these issues, contact us online or by calling 401-441-5858, or toll free at 866-415-6041.

 Methods of Electronic Discovery